IPC PUBLICATIONS AND DOCUMENTS

 The IPC Style Guide, which is a guideline for correct generic Paralympic terminology and language to be used for documents, correspondence, publications, etc. can be found below.

-The IPC Brand Book is a guideline for the corporate identity of the International Paralympic Committee and can be found below.
+The IPC Identity Guidelines are a guide to the corporate identity of the International Paralympic Committee and can be found below.

 In order to provide a consistent baseline and a common "language reference" for the International Paralympic Committee (IPC) and its various stakeholders, the IPC has created the following glossary.